NEW ZEALAND

 3. The words "kua eke nei" are sung as "kwa e-ke nay."

-4. Rikihana has "e tau e" but on the Pewhairangi CD track they sing "e tau nei"
+4. Rikihana has "e tau e" but on the Pewhairangi CD we hear "e tau nei"

 Inia te Wiata, 1966